wibus-wee/wlint/README.md

 Above is the example of `eslint-config-xxx`, and the `eslint-config-xxx` package is actually `@xxx/eslint-config-xxx` in npm.
 And actually wlint will install `@xxx/eslint-config-xxx` package.

-If you want to learn more about the `config.json` file, please see the [Repository Config Support](#repository-config-support) section.
+If you want to learn more about the `config.json` file, please see the [Origin Config Support](#origin-config-support) section.

 ## Linter Packages Auto Install